Oberammergau Passion Play: Antisemitism

-Previous versions of the play were considered antisemitic in character, blaming the Jews for the "murder" of Christ.
+Previous versions of the play were considered antisemitic in character, blaming the Jews for the murder of Christ.
 Adolf Hitler indicated, according to Abe Foxman, approval of these allegedly anti-Semitic elements in the Oberammergau Passion Play.

-The play had been largely based on a mid-19th century version edited by pastor Alois Daisenberger.
+The modern script for the play was largely based on a mid-19th century version edited by pastor Alois Daisenberger.
 After Nazi Germany's defeat in World War II, the passion play came under increasing pressure from American Jews because of its anti-Semitic elements.
 In 1950, playwright Arthur Miller and composer Leonard Bernstein led a petition to cancel the passion play.
 However, the townspeople defiantly restaged the 1934 play.
 In the 1960s, Heinrich Böll, Günter Grass, Paul Celan, and other prominent intellectuals called for a boycott due to the play's antisemitism.
-In the 1970s, Oberammergau invited representatives from Jewish organizations to revise the play, and revisions were approved by a Christian theological advisor.
+In the 1970s, Oberammergau invited representatives from Jewish organizations to suggest edits to the play, and revisions were approved by a Christian theological advisor.
 However, only minor revisions were made in the 1980 play.
-Change finally came in 1986, when generational turnover in the Community Council resulted in the 24-year-old Christian Stückl becoming director.
+Further change came in 1986, when generational turnover in the Community Council resulted in the 24-year-old Christian Stückl becoming director.
 Stückl narrowly outlasted an attempt by conservative members of the Community Council to fire him in 1989.
 Stückl, alongside dramaturgist Otto Huber, made considerable changes to the 1990 version to remove antisemitism from the text.
-The most radical changes came in 2000, when the story was reinterpreted as an inter-Jewish conflict, with some Jews supporting and others opposing the crucifixion of Jesus.
-Muslims were allowed to perform in the Passion Play for the first time in 2000.
+The most radical changes came in 2000, when the story was reinterpreted as an inter-Jewish conflict, with some of the non-Christian Jews supporting and others opposing the crucifixion of Jesus.
+Muslims, whose religion was not founded until six centuries after the events of the Passion occurred, were allowed to perform in the Passion Play for the first time in 2000.